codeyourinfra/codeyourinfra/unarchive_from_url_param/README.md

 Once the test environment is up, execute the command `$ ansible-playbook playbook-servers.yml -i hosts`.
 The **-i** parameter points to the inventory file.
 In just one shot, the task is automatically performed server by server.

+Finally, in order to check if the compressed files were properly extracted in both servers, execute the command `$ ansible servers -m shell -a "ls /var/target -i hosts"`.

 If you prefer to test automatically, just run `$ ./test.sh`.
 Likewise, if you prefer to test against EC2 instances, rather than local VMs, just run `$ cd aws/ && ./test.sh`.

 ### Important